JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lab.md

 1. We cannot express our algorithm in terms of array operations.
 2. We want to get more out of the code,

 Note that the ability to write kernels in the language of your choice is not granted, as this club includes a limited amount of members - C, C++, Fortran and Julia [^3].
-Consider then the following comparison between `CUDA C` and `CUDA.jl` implementation of a simple vector addition kernels as seen in the [lecture]() *ADD LINK*.
+Consider then the following comparison between `CUDA C` and `CUDA.jl` implementation of a simple vector addition kernels as seen in the [lecture](@ref gpu_lecture_yes_kernel).
 Which one would you choose?

 [^3]: There may be more of them, however these are the main ones.
 ```c